 As stated above, the development of renewable generation is driven by state renewable portfolio standards more so than regional energy need.
-In the absence of higher renewable portfolio standards little additional renewable development would take place, even under scenarios where the highest social cost of carbon dioxide (SCC-High) might be imposed on the power system.
+Based on the analysis for the Seventh Power Plan, in the absence of higher renewable portfolio standards or limitations on the development of new natural gas generation little additional renewable development would take place, even under scenarios where a very high estimate of the social cost of carbon dioxide is imposed on the power system raising the cost of gas and coal generation.